 On paper, the whole idea sounds wonderful and there is a chance to make a decent amount of money.
 However, most people don’t do very well and many lose money.
 A key problem is that the system relies heavily on recruitment and on direct sales, both of which are much harder than they initially seem to be.

 Yet, there aren’t really any red flags about the model.
 This makes it easy to end up wasting time and money on a system that simply isn’t going to work.
 Thankfully, there are a few approaches you can take.

 Make Sure You Understand The System

-As I mentioned earlier, vagueness is often a key indication of a scam.
+As I mentioned earlier, vagueness is often a key indicator of a scam.
 Because of this, you need to understand how a system is supposed to work before you get involved.

-Take MLM for example.
+Take the MLM model as an example.
 Distributors often promote this type of company by just saying you have to recruit and sell products.
 They’ll probably also make both processes sound extremely easy.